compound-finance/quark/client/README.md

 let tx = await Quark.exec(provider, command);
 ```

-If you have raw data, you can easily send that, as well, e.g.:
+If you have raw data, you can easily send that, as well, or pass in a custom relayer, e.g.:

 ```js
 import * as Quark from '@compound-finance/quark';